MeanManMachineMan/MeanManMachineMan.github.io/README.md

-A repository for the solutions to the Coursera course on building single-page wbe applications using AngularJS
+A repository for the solutions to the Coursera course on building single-page web applications using AngularJS